Britain and France plan to deploy troops to Ukraine; Europe simultaneously advances space-based systems and drone assistance to Ukraine.

 I. The United Kingdom, France, and other countries signed a statement on the deployment of multinational forces in Ukraine after the war.

-Year, Month, Day, at the Élysée Palace in Paris, the "Voluntary Coalition" summit saw countries such as the United Kingdom and France, along with other members of the "Voluntary Coalition," sign a statement of intent with Ukraine regarding the deployment of multinational forces to Ukraine after the war.
+On January 6, 2026, at the Élysée Palace in Paris, the Summit of the Coalition of the Willing was held.
+The United Kingdom, France, and other nations of the Coalition of the Willing signed a declaration of intent with Ukraine regarding the deployment of multinational forces to Ukraine after the war.

 This statement consists of five parts.

-Britain, France, and the countries of the "Voluntary Alliance" will assume the responsibility of strengthening the Ukrainian armed forces after the war, and will deploy multinational forces to assist and ensure security "in the air, at sea, and on land."
+The United Kingdom, France, and the voluntary coalition countries will assume the responsibility of strengthening the Armed Forces of Ukraine after the war, and will deploy multinational forces to assist and ensure security in the air, at sea, and on land.

 Providing military aid and support to Ukraine.